aws/copilot-cli/site/content/docs/manifest/pipeline.en.md

 List of all available properties for a Copilot pipeline manifest.
-To learn about its concept, see the [Pipelines](../concepts/pipelines.en.md) page.
+To learn more about pipelines, see the [Pipelines](../concepts/pipelines.en.md) concept page.

 ???+ note "Sample manifest for a pipeline triggered from a GitHub repo"